Anti-Kickback Statute Attorney

 October 2019 Update: OIG Proposes Major Changes to Anti-Kickback Statute Safe Harbors

-On October 17, 2019, the U.S. Department of Health and Human Services (DHHS) Office of Inspector General (OIG) released proposed modifications to the Anti-Kickback Statute’s safe harbor regulations.
+The U.S. Department of Health and Human Services (DHHS) Office of Inspector General (OIG) released proposed modifications to the Anti-Kickback Statute’s safe harbor regulations on October 17, 2019.
 The OIG proposes to establish six new regulatory safe harbors and modify four of the existing safe harbors to provide broader protection for healthcare providers and other entities.

 Proposed New Anti-Kickback Statute Safe Harbor

 The OIG’s proposal includes three new safe harbors for “value-based enterprises” and additional safe harbors related to improving healthcare quality, utilizing CMS-sponsored model patient incentives, and cybersecurity technology and services:

 - A safe harbor for arrangements that are designed to improve the quality of care, patient health outcomes, or operational efficiency by promoting patient engagement and adherence to care protocols.